The 9 Best Exercises To Hit A Baseball Farther

 1. Clean Pull

-The clean pull is one of my favorite exercises to train for power.
+The Clean Pull is one of my favorite exercises to train for power development.
 This dynamic movement is derived from the Olympic lifts which focus on full body power and triple extension from the ankles, knees, and hips.

 The clean pull is a great movement that helps the hitter focus on full body tension, driving through the legs and hips, and being explosive.

 Approach the barbell with your feet at hip width.
 Hinge at the waist and bend the knee until you can grip the barbell.
 Set your back, pull the shoulder blades back, and keep a nice flat, neutral spine.
 Brace the core and pull the slack out of the bar.

 You should be gaining speed as you approach the knee.
 Once you are at the knee, explosively jump and extend the hips.
 Your feet may come off the ground briefly.

 Reset each rep from the ground and focus on being as explosive as possible each rep.

 A great alternative for the clean pull is the Trap Bar Pull.
 The idea is the same.
 Be explosive and try to jump and move the trap bar as fast as possible.
 This is a good alternative for an athlete who may be new to the gym but is ready to train with a weighted jump variation.